Chris Pratt: Personal life

 In February 2007, while filming Take Me Home Tonight (2011), Pratt met actress Anna Faris, who portrayed his love interest in the film.
 The couple became engaged in late 2008 and married on July 9, 2009, in Bali, Indonesia, choosing to elope spontaneously following a friend's wedding.
 Pratt and Faris resided in the Hollywood Hills area of Los Angeles.
 Faris gave birth to their son in 2012, who was born nine weeks premature, weighing just 3 lb 12 oz.
 Pratt later shared that the experience had a profound impact on his faith, stating that he and Faris "prayed a lot" during the uncertain early days of their son's life.
 Pratt and Faris announced their separation in August 2017.
 He filed for divorce on December 1, 2017, citing irreconcilable differences and requesting joint custody of their son.
 The divorce was finalized on October 31, 2018.

-Pratt began dating author Katherine Schwarzenegger in June 2018, after being introduced by her mother, Maria Shriver.
+Pratt began dating author Katherine Schwarzenegger in June 2018, after being introduced by her mother, Maria Shriver of the Shriver family.
 On January 14, 2019, Pratt announced their engagement, and the couple married on June 8, 2019, in Montecito, California.
 They spent their honeymoon on the island of Lanai, Hawaii, staying at a luxury resort.
-The couple has three children, their first daughter was born in 2020, followed by their second daughter born in 2022, and a son in 2024.
-Through his marriage to Schwarzenegger, Pratt became part of the extended Kennedy family.
-In 2023, Pratt and Schwarzenegger acquired the Ellwood Zimmerman House, an architecturally significant property located in Brentwood, California.
+The couple have three children: their first daughter was born in 2020, followed by their second daughter born in 2022, and a son in 2024.
+Through his marriage to Schwarzenegger, Pratt also became part of the extended Kennedy family.
+In 2023, Pratt and Schwarzenegger acquired the Ellwood Zimmerman House, an architecturally significant property located in Brentwood, Los Angeles.
 The original structure was later demolished to make way for the construction of a larger residence.